celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

 - User login and logout functionality implemented (concluded PBIs 2 and 3)
    * Issue 1 tested and resolved.
 The system works as described in the User Story #2
 - Project creation workflow implemented and tested(concluded PBI-4)
+### WORK TO BE DONE
+- PBI's 5,6 and 7 will be implemented and tested today
+- The whole User stories will be tested back to back today
+-
+### IMPEDIMENTS

 ## "Code Challenge" Daily Scrum Meeting - 2
 ## "Code Challenge" Sprint Review Meeting